 “We broke up because she made out with someone else,” is what my ex would tell you if you asked him how we went from (for lack of a better term) #RelationshipGoals to We Are Never Ever Getting Back Together.
-And while yes, on paper that was the catalyst that moved me out of Marvin*’s apartment in Brooklyn and into my parent’s house in Connecticut at 31.
-In reality, cheating on my boyfriend by making out with another guy was only the tip of the iceberg of our problems, which, unlike the Titanic, I saw from the second I got onboard our relation-ship.
+While on paper that was the catalyst that made me move out of Marvin*’s apartment and into my parent’s house, cheating on my boyfriend was only the tip of the iceberg of our problems, which, unlike the Titanic, I saw from the second I got onboard our relation-ship.

 And before you hate-read the rest of this, as perhaps someone broke your heart when they cheated on you (I can relate!
-It’s happened to me more times than I can count.), I want you to know I am not a cheater.
-That’s not who I am.
+It’s happened to me more times than I can count.), I want you to know that I don’t consider myself a cheater, given the situation I was in.

 I can’t even say those words:

 Before this happened to me, I thought cheaters were always cold, heartless, and terrible people, but now I understand why people cheat.
 Cheating isn’t black and white.
 But it all boils down to one thing: It can take two people to cheat, and cheating isn’t always one-sided.

 While I wholeheartedly believe that if you are going to or are tempted to cheat, you should get out of your relationship, sometimes it’s not always that simple.
 I tried to get out of this relationship many times but felt trapped.

 I am writing this not to excuse my bad behavior, because what’s done is done.
 I own all my actions and all I can do is learn and grow from this.
 I no longer believe in the saying “once a cheater always a cheater,” as I could never put someone I used to love or myself through this again—ever.